Autism Research Community

 Sandra is a clinical psychologist head of "Bait Echad" ASD clinic, The Association for Children at Risk.
 Sandra specializes in cognitive behavioral psychotherapy (CBT) and is an ADOS2 trainer.
 She supervises the clinical work of "Bait Echad" teams in psychotherapy and assessment evaluations of ASD.
 In the past, she supervised, for many years, intensive behavioral and inclusive programs for children and adolescents with ASD.
-Sandra is a Ph.D. student at the department of psychology at Bar Ilan University.
+Sandra is a Ph.D. student at the Department of Psychology at Bar Ilan University.
 Her research explores factors that facilitate or hinder the receipt of an ASD diagnosis in children, as well as validating screeners for ASD in Israel.
 With collaboration between the Autism lab at Bar Ilan University and Bait Echad clinical centers, Sandra is involved in the clinical work and research of the PEERS (Program for Education and Enrichment of Relational Skills) protocol and its adaptations in Israel.

 Prof. Ditza A. Zachor

-Dr. Adam Zaidel
+Prof. Adam Zaidel